The X Factor: A Robust and Powerful Approach to X-chromosome-Inclusive Whole-genome Association Studies: Introduction

-Table \ref{coding} summarizes the various covariate coding schemes for analyzing an X-chromosome SNP when considering all the analytical challenges outlined in Table 1.
-Note that when the choice of the baseline allele is varied (i.e.\ either $r$ or $R$) and the XCI status is unknown, there are four ways to code the additive covariate $G_A$, and two ways to code the gene-sex interaction covariate $GS$.

-Using the notations in Table \ref{coding}, it is immediately clear why the choice of the baseline allele can matter for association analyses of the X-chromosome.
-Under no XCI, if $r$ was assumed to be the baseline allele there would be one copy of allele $R$ in genotype $rR$ or $R$, so $rR$ and $R$ would be grouped together for association analyses.
-However, if $R$ was chosen to be the baseline allele, genotypes $rR$ and $r$ would be grouped together, resulting in different inference; this is in stark contrast to what is known for the autosomes for which the choice of the baseline allele does not affect association evidence.

-The goal of this paper is to propose a theoretically justified and robust X-chromosome association method that can simultaneously deal with all eight analytical challenges outlined in Table 1.
-The proposed method is regression- and genotype-based, allowing for either a continuous or binary phenotype as the outcome variable, adjusting for covariate effects and robust to departure from HWE.
-The recommended test has three degrees of freedom, including both additive and dominant genetic effects, as well as a gene-sex interaction effect.
-We show analytically that this ensures that the various model uncertainties $-$ no, random, or skewed X-chromosome inactivation, and the choice of the baseline allele $-$ are accounted for.
-Desirably, the power of the proposed test is well maintained across different genetic models, despite its increased degrees of freedom as compared to a simple additive test.
+Here we propose a theoretically justified and robust X-chromosome association method that can simultaneously deal with all eight challenges (C1--C8) outlined in Table \ref{tab1}.
+We emphasize the robustness of the proposed method to genetic assumptions as our understanding is evolving.
+For example, although most published X-chromosome-inclusive GWAS assumed XCI, recent work has shown that up to a third of genes `escape' XCI \citep{tukiainen17}.

+The proposed method is regression- and genotype-based (robust to departure from HWE), analyzing either a continuous or binary trait while adjusting for covariate effects.
+The recommended test has three degrees of freedom, including both additive and dominance genetic effects, as well as a gene-sex interaction effect.
+We show analytically why the proposed method is robust to the various model uncertainties, including no, random or skewed X-chromosome inactivation, as well as the choice of the baseline allele.
+Desirably, the power of the proposed test is robust to different alternative genetic models, despite its increased degrees of freedom over a simple additive test.
+We note that the work here focuses on efficient association testing, not parameter estimation or model selection which requires additional biological data \citep{busque96}.